Metempsychosis -- full rpg ruleset -- work in progress

 Each turn, the player can make 6 kinds of actions: movement, basic actions (such as casting a spell or making an attack), reactions, passives, free actions, and defenses.

-Movement – number of 5-foot spaces one can move during turn
+Movement – number of 5-foot spaces one can move during one's turn

 Character can move before and/or after any basic action, but no more than what exceeds the movement score.

 Movement can be sacrificed to add dodge attempts.
 If you are foregoing your movement phase you are allowed to make exactly one (with few to no exceptions) Basic Attack instead.
-In most cases, you cannot forego your movement phase to cast two spells in the same turn.
+By default, you cannot forego your movement phase to cast two spells in the same turn.

 Some negative status effects require either a part of or the entire movement phase to recover.
 For example, you can spend your movement phase to return from a prone or defenseless position.

-Basic actioncombat maneuver (includes making all available Basic Attacks, determined by skill cards), attacking or dual-wield attacking with a magical weapon, casting a spell, physical healing, waking up another character, returning from a prone or defenseless position
+Basic action–combat maneuver (includes making all available Basic Attacks, determined by skill cards), attacking or dual-wield attacking with a magical weapon, casting a spell, physical healing, waking up another character

-Free actions (1)consume potion, weapon sheathe or weapon draw, short speech, command
+Free actions (1)–consume potion that is 'quick slotted', weapon sheathe or weapon draw, short speech, command, or take any one action labeled as free.

 Defense: When attacked a player can choose to dodge, block, or parry as defenses to BA, including magic-based BA, as long as they are not defenseless.
 You are not exactly limited to how many times you can defend yourself during one turn, but defending yourself more than once within a single turn becomes more difficult with each attempt.